 The Faculty of Arts and Social Sciences offers two three-year bachelors programmes: Cultuurwetenschappen/Arts and Culture; and European Studies, and eight one-year masters programmes: Kunst, literatuur en samenleving/Art, Literature and Society; European Studies; Globalisation and Development Studies;European Public Affairs; European Studies on Society, Science and Technology; Kunst, cultuur en erfgoed/Arts and Heritage; Politiek en samenleving/ Politics and Society and Media Culture.
 Furthermore, two two-year research masters are offered: Cultures of Arts, Science and Technology; and European Studies.

-The faculty has a Graduate School with an intake of about 10 PhD student each year.
+The faculty has a Graduate School with an intake of about 10 PhD students each year.

 The Research Institute for Arts and Culture encompasses all research of the Faculty of Arts and Social Sciences.
 The Research Institute comprises three programmes: 1.
 Politics and Culture in Europe, 2.
 Science, Technology and Society, and 3.
 Cultural Memory and Diversity.
 The research area overlaps both the humanities and the social sciences.